UPPMAX/UPPMAX-documentation/docs/getting_started/get_uppmax_2fa.md

 - Using a device having it's time set differently from our systems.
 There are services on the internet (e.g. <https://time.is/>) you can visit from the device you try to manage the code on that will show you if your device settings are problematic.
 - Noting the code given at first and trying to use it every time when asked for a code.
 The code to give will change every thirty second and you should give whatever code is shown at the time.
 - Expecting something else to be sent to you.
 You register the new second factor as part of the process.
 A confirmation mail is sent as well, but this is mostly to let you know in case your account details in SUPR have gone astray and someone else has registered a second factor for your account.
-- It takes a little while before your newly registered factor is usable, but this should be a matter of minutes, not days.
-There is no extra mail sent to let you know that the newly registered factor is usable, just the confirmation mail that mentions that it will be activated soon.